FuelLabs/fuel-indexer/docs/src/examples/block-explorer.md

             }

             for receipt in &tx.receipts {
-                // Here we can handle each receipt in a transaction as we like, the
+                // You can handle each receipt in a transaction as you like.
+                //
-                // code below demonstrates how you can use parts of a receipt in order
+                // Below demonstrates how you can use parts of a receipt in order
-                // to persist entities to the database. match receipt {
+                // to persist entities defined in your GraphQL schema, to the database. match receipt {
                     #[allow(unused)]
                     Receipt::Call { id, .. } => {